Soccer leagues plan for games they can only hope to play - WHIZ News

 GENEVA (AP) — Top soccer leagues across Europe are searching for the earliest possible dates to resume games if the coronavirus pandemic allows.

+On Thursday, the English Premier League followed others around Europe in ruling out a restart in April.
+The most valuable domestic competition in world soccer plans to continue the current season “indefinitely” before starting the next campaign.

-Italy’s Serie A said it hopes to play on May 3.
+Italy’s Serie A has said it hopes to play on May 3.
 Romania’s top-tier league says not before May 16.
-In Sweden, clubs asked to move their opening day back to June from April 3.
+In Sweden, clubs’ requested was granted to move back their opening day to at least June from April 3.

-On Thursday, the English Premier League’s 20 clubs will discuss options to restart or resolve the most valuable domestic competition in world soccer.

 Still, any forward planning seems a win for hope over expectation during the near-total shutdown that threatens the finances of some leagues and hundreds of clubs.